TelegraphResearch/TelegraphResearch/_includes/reports/fobo/market.md

 ## Major Participants

 Used electronics can be exchanged via many different marketplaces, the largest two being eBay and Craigslist.
 Items purchased on eBay are paid for online and shipped, but items sold on Craigslist, like FOBO, are purchased locally and require an in-person exchange.
 There are many other ways that people choose to sell used electronics.
-Some establish an Amazon seller account, others prefer buyback programs such as those offered by companies like Newegg or Radioshack, while some prefer to sell to their friends and list the items for sale within specific groups on Facebook.
+Some establish an Amazon seller account, others prefer buyback programs such as those offered by companies like Newegg or RadioShack, while some prefer to sell to their friends and list the items for sale within specific groups on Facebook.
 The number of used goods exchanges is profuse, and some other exchanges discovered in Google Search include Glyde, Gazelle, Listia, and Yardsellr.

 ## History and Trends

 The closest competitor to FOBO is Craigslist.
 For local selling of items, Craigslist is the most popular service.
-To understand the history and trends in the online selling market, we analyze Craiglist.
+To understand the history and trends in the online selling market, we analyzed Craigslist.

 ### Strengths
 Craigslist ranks as the tenth most popular website in the United States ([Alexa](http://alexa.com)), making it is the most popular marketplace for selling goods and services locally.
 Thus, its most important strength is its brand recognition and ubiquity - the website has a thriving market of sellers and it has a thriving market of buyers.
 In addition, Craigslist provides listings in a broad range of categories ranging from electronics to apartments to jobs.
 The interface for listing an item for sale is relatively simple and does not require creating an account.